hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-glance-ceph-interoperability.md

 * Copy-on-write Clones from Glance images to Cinder volumes

-For Glance-Ceph integration, the Helion OpenStack Ceph Configuration service performs the following steps.

-Install and run the Ceph client script  on the Helion controller and compute nodes.
-After successfully installation the following steps are automatically performed.
+For Glance-Ceph integration, install and run the Ceph client script  on the Helion controller and compute nodes.
+After successful installation the following steps are automatically performed.

-1. Create a new Ceph pool to store Glance images
+1. Create a new Ceph pool to store Glance images.

 		ceph osd pool create <glance pool name> <pg-num>